 During the lease term in Northern Virginia

-During tenancy, the rental property belongs to the tenant we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental in Northern Virginia, the renter must allow us to come into the rental home.
-Some good reasons to come into rental home are to:
+During tenancy, the rental belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Northern Virginia, the tenant must allow us to go into the rental.
+Some solid reasons to access rental are to:

 - Make repairs or alterations,